CricketBr/Crickets-Shorthand-Site/orth-cnsl-words-examples.md

 ### Aesop's Fables

-Key to fables: The fables and their morals and applications appear to be drawn from the 1866 publication of [_The Fables of Æsop, translated into English by Samuel Croxall, D.D., with new applications, morals, etc. by the Rev. Geo.
+<-- cspell:disable-next-line -->Key to fables: The fables and their morals and applications appear to be drawn from the 1866 publication of [_The Fables of Æsop, translated into English by Samuel Croxall, D.D., with new applications, morals, etc. by the Rev. Geo.
 Fyler Townsend_](https://archive.org/details/fablesosaesoptr00towngoog/page/n28/mode/2up) Croxall's translations were re-edited and republished for decades, but this version seems to be a word for word match.
 [Jeremy W Sherman]

 ### The Wolf and the Lamb, Abbreviated, Stevens

 One hot, sultry day, a Wolf and a Lamb happened to come, just at the same time, to quench their thirst in the stream of a clear silver brook that ran tumbling down the side of a rocky mountain.
 The Wolf stood upon the higher ground, and the Lamb at some distance from him down the current.
 However, the Wolf, having a mind to pick a quarrel with him, asked him what he meant by disturbing the water, and making it so muddy that he could not drink, and, at the same time, demanded satisfaction.

-The Lamb, frightened at this threatenmg charge, told him, in a tone as mild as possible, that, with humble submission, he could not conceive how that could be, since the water which he drank ran down from the Wolf to him, and therefore it could not be disturbed so far up the stream. " Be that as it will," replies the Wolf, "you are a rascal, and I have been told that you treated me with ill language behind my back, about half a year ago." — " Upon my word," says the Lamb, " the time you mention was before I was born."
+The Lamb, frightened at this threatening charge, told him, in a tone as mild as possible, that, with humble submission, he could not conceive how that could be, since the water which he drank ran down from the Wolf to him, and therefore it could not be disturbed so far up the stream. " Be that as it will," replies the Wolf, "you are a rascal, and I have been told that you treated me with ill language behind my back, about half a year ago." — " Upon my word," says the Lamb, " the time you mention was before I was born."

 The Wolf, finding it to no purpose to argue any longer against truth, fell into a great passion, snarling and foaming at the mouth, as if he had been mad ; and drawing nearer to the Lamb, " Sirrah," says he, " if it was not you, it was your father, and that is all one."
 So he seized the poor, innocent, helpless thing, tore it to pieces, and made a meal of it.